Ash Riddell

 Ashleigh Riddell (born 7 March 1996) is an Australian rules footballer playing for the North Melbourne Football Club in the AFL Women's (AFLW).
-Riddell won an AFL Women's premiership in 2024; she is a four-time AFL Women's All-Australian and won the North Melbourne best and fairest award in season 6.
+Riddell won the AFL Women's best and fairest and AFLCA AFLW champion player of the year awards in 2025.
+She is a dual AFL Women's premiership player, five-time AFL Women's All-Australian and dual North Melbourne Club Champion.

 Early life

 Riddell played junior football in Melbourne's north-east for the Eltham Panthers, crossing to basketball as a teenager due to "a greater long-term pathway".
 Following the AFL's decision to launch a new women's competition, she returned to football in 2016, playing for Fitzroy in the third division of the now-defunct Victorian Women's Football League (VWFL).
 Riddell then joined in 2017 and was selected in the VFL Women's (VFLW) Team of the Year.
 She was invited to the first AFLW Draft Combine, but her rapid rise in the sport stalled when she was passed over at the 2017 AFL Women's draft.